VietKhoaNguyen/Final-Project/README.md

 ## References

 The project is based on research related to PIN security, password guessability, and entropy.

-Main references include:
+Full BibTeX references are available in `references.bib`.

 1. Ding Wang, Ping Wang, Jing-Hua Guo, and Zi-Wei Lan.
 Behind the PIN: An Analysis of 6-Digit PIN Selection and Guessability.
 ASIACCS, 2017.